kevin-mao/creative-embedded-systems/4-kinetic-sculpture/README.md

 # Module 4: Kinetic Sculpture

 This project builds a display platform for my Amiibo (Nintendo figurines).
-It can be controleld using a website: to start the sculpture, press the button at [http://165.227.76.232:3000/km3290](http://165.227.76.232:3000/km3290]).
+It can be controlled over WIFI via a website: to start the sculpture, press the button at [http://165.227.76.232:3000/km3290](http://165.227.76.232:3000/km3290]).
 When the sculpture is running, both motors begin rotating 180 degrees back and both (simultaneously).
 Unfortunately, I was unable to